runfinch/finch/CONTRIBUTING.md

 We feel spelling these norms out is better than assuming them, and we all acknowledge life happens and these are guidelines, not strict rules.

+### After Merge

+After a PR is merged, please check if the [corresponding build](https://github.com/runfinch/finch/blob/1da659f228458f69d4adb67b6d1695477b1ae4d4/.github/workflows/ci.yaml#L7) is passing.
+If not, please create a new PR to revert the problematic PR.
+We should do that before fixing the root cause so that we can unblock other PRs first.
+However, if the failure seems unrelated to your PR, please check if there's an existing issue regarding the flakiness ([example](https://github.com/runfinch/finch/issues/31)).
+If there's not, feel free to create one to report the newly found flakiness.

+This is needed because we use `Loose` instead of `Strict` regarding [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#require-status-checks-before-merging).
+In other words, if there is a bug that only exists after multiple PRs are merged, then there's a chance for us to have the bug in `main`: PR1's checks passed → PR2's checks passed → Merge PR2 → Now PR1 becomes outdated, and CI would fail if we update the PR branch and run the checks again, but since we're using `Loose`, we can just merge it → bug in `main`.
+Given the deficiency mentioned above, we still want to go with `Loose` because it streamlines developer UX tremendously: if we use `Strict`, then after a PR is merged, all the other open PRs will need to merge the latest `main` into the PR branches before they can be merged, which is not scalable.

 ## Development Environment Setup